 Saranda, Albania: Outside of July and August, Saranda is calm and quiet and the internet is as slow as can be.

-Low Cost of Living
+Lower Cost of Living

 If your budget is limited, you need to head east or to the Balkans.

-Kiev, Ukraine: Visitors always talk about how outrageously inexpensive life is in Ukraine.
+Kyiv, Ukraine: Visitors always talk about how outrageously inexpensive life is in Ukraine.

 Warsaw, Poland: Most of Poland is affordable and Warsaw has great cafes, nightlife and coworking.